ScribbleLive: Features

-The browser-based application allows users to post and edit content, insert images and video, create polls, provide comments, moderate and curate the social web.
-Content can be published via the web, SMS text messaging, and voicemail.
-The application has also been used for Q&A sessions and live chats.
-Each event is archived and real-time analytics generate statistics on the event's coverage.
+The browser-based application allowed users to post and edit content, insert images and video, create polls, provide comments, moderate and curate the social web.
+Content could be published via the web, SMS text messaging, and voicemail.
+The application also has features for Q&A sessions and live chats.
+Each event was archived and real-time analytics generated statistics on the event's coverage.

-The platform allows for collaboration between different parts of an organization, by allowing writers and editors to publish and edit content simultaneously.
+The platform allowed for collaboration between different parts of an organization, by allowing writers and editors to publish and edit content simultaneously.
+The platform also integrated with Twitter and Facebook.

-Social content is also curated through the application.
-Relevant Twitter hashtags or users can be followed in a live blog, posting their content from Twitter as it is created.
-Content from Facebook can also be pulled in, although the amount of accessible conversations is lower due to the social network's privacy policies.

-On June 1, 2015, ScribbleLive released Projects so that content marketers and publishers can create content plans collaboratively.
-Other project features include content calendars, content promotion scheduling, and content analytics.
+On June 1, 2015, ScribbleLive released Projects, allowing content marketers and publishers to create content plans collaboratively.
+Other project features included content calendars, content promotion scheduling, and content analytics.

-On March 17, 2016, ScribbleLive formally launched its new Plan product.
-The new service includes an advanced workflow feature that coordinates messaging and content across various platforms.
-ScribbleLive Plan will "ensure that every piece of content, whether it’s a single tweet or webinar series, is aligned to the same goals, focused on the right personas and working as efficiently as possible to move the needle."
+On March 17, 2016, ScribbleLive launched Plan.
+The service included workflow feature that assisted in coordinat messaging and content across various platforms.

-On May 3, 2016, ScribbleLive announced key updates to its Engage product.
-The update includes a redesigned main interface (referred to as the Content Studio), enhancements to the product's core curation tool, and the introduction of a new and advanced Moderation Hub.
+On May 3, 2016, ScribbleLive announced updates to its Engage product.
+The update included a redesigned main interface, enhancements to the product's core curation tool, and the introduction of a new Moderation Hub.

 Event coverage

-During the Egyptian Revolution, Al Jazeera was faced with multiple attempts to disrupt its coverage from Egypt.
-ScribbleLive set up a phone number that enabled Al Jazeera reporters to call in and leave audio messages on Al Jazeera's liveblog.
-Reporters had to resort to phoning in live updates to their Al Jazeera's liveblog, "to overcome the internet blackout and restrictions on its journalists, Al Jazeera was publishing audio messages from its correspondents in Egypt, powered by live-blogging platform ScribbleLive."
+During the Egyptian Revolution, Al Jazeera was faced with multiple attempts to disrupt its coverage from Egypt due to internet restrictions.
+Reporters resorted to calling in live updates to their Al Jazeera's liveblog.

-When the 2011 Tohoku earthquake and tsunami hit Japan, Reuters.com used ScribbleLive to send live updates to their users, including news, videos, and photos from their journalists.
+During the 2011 Tohoku earthquake and tsunami, Reuters.com used ScribbleLive to send live updates to their users, including news, videos, and photos from their journalists.